 Kurtosis Calculator

-This function calculates the kurtosis of a data set
+Online calculator to calculate the kurtosis of a data series

 To perform the calculation, enter a series of numbers.
 Then click the 'Calculate' button.
 The list can be entered unsorted.